List of laws and reports on LGBT rights in the Republic of Ireland: McD v. L (High Court) (2008)

-In this case, a lesbian couple P.L. and B.M. had a child using sperm donated by J.McD. a gay friend of theirs.
+In this case, a lesbian couple, P.L. and B.M., had a child using sperm donated by J.McD. a gay friend of theirs.
 They had arranged a contract with J.McD.
-The role of J.McD. was to act as an 'uncle' to the child but not be involved in the daily life of the child.
+The role of J.McD. was to act as an 'uncle' to the child but not be involved in the child's daily life.
 J.McD. went to court to establish guardianship over the child, as its natural father.
 The High Court refused J.McD.'s application.
 The High Court upheld the contract agreed by P.L. and B.M. and granted them sole guardianship and custody of the child at the centre of the case.
-Significantly the High Court acknowledged the lesbian couple and their child as a de facto family who enjoyed the rights granted to families under Article 8 of the European Convention on Human Rights.
-The judge also called upon the Oireachtas to legislate for same-sex couple who raise children and recognise them as families.
+Significantly, the High Court acknowledged the lesbian couple and their child as a de facto family who enjoyed the rights granted to families under Article 8 of the European Convention on Human Rights.
+The judge also called upon the Oireachtas to legislate for same-sex couples who raise children and recognise them as families.

 European Communities (Free Movement of Persons) (Amendment) Regulations 2008

 This amended the 2006 regulations.
-It removed the requirement that a same-sex couple with one of the partners being a non-EEA national must have been resident in another member state in order to move to Ireland.
+It removed the requirement that a same-sex couple, with one of the partners being a non-EEA national, must have been resident in another member state in order to move to Ireland.
 This meant that an Irish citizen and his or her same-sex partner could move to Ireland.
-This change of law came about as a result of the Metock Case which was decided at the European Court of Justice.
+This change in law resulted from the Metock Case, decided by the European Court of Justice.

 Health Insurance (Miscellaneous Provisions) Act 2009

 This restated the ban on varying health insurance premiums on the grounds of sexual orientation and on other grounds.
-It is a similar provision to the Health Insurance Act 1994 and the Health Insurance (Amendment) Act 2001.
+It is a provision similar to those in the Health Insurance Act 1994 and the Health Insurance (Amendment) Act 2001.

 McD v.
 L (Supreme Court) (2009)

-The Supreme Court reversed the decision of the High Court.
-McD was not granted guardianship over the child as its natural father.
-The Supreme Court held that the family based on marriage was the only family type that is given constitutional recognition and thus refused to recognise the lesbian couple in this case as a family.
+The Supreme Court reversed most of the High Court's decision.
+The Supreme Court rejected that same sex couples constitute a "family" under Irish law.
+Despite this McD was not granted guardianship over the child as the child's natural father, but was granted access rights as it was held that that was in the best interests of the child to remain with the lesbian couple.
+Since 2015, most of this court decision is moot as same-sex couples are now recognised as family and there is some recognition of children of same sex couples in law.